 Until 1939 the Karate program at Toyo University was taught by famous practitioner, Motobu Choki, and after that by Master Kenwa Mabuni, the Founder of Shitoryu.
 Master Sato’s teacher, Master Manzo Iwata, was an accomplished student of Shitoryu Founder, Master Kenwa Mabuni.

 Kyoshi Shoko Sato is President of Pan-American Karate-Do Federation and Vice-President of World Shito-Ryu Karate-Do Federation.
 OKUKAN’s spirit is Master Shoko Sato’s derivative.
 As a pioneer and a great symbol of Japanese Karate, Kyoshi Shoko Sato’s teaching has influenced and continues to drive numerous DOJO, athletes, teachers and leaders of our generation.
 More.

 Instruction operates within the rules, spirit and integrity of Shitoryu Karate-Do.

 At OKUKAN, we endeavour to assess each student’s performance objectively and individually, encouraging fair participation, helping each student reach their potential.
 Learning activities designed in our school promote a social environment were members of our community are treated with courtesy and care, regardless of gender, ability, cultural background or religion, including students, parents, guests, and staff members.
-At OKUKAN, we promote learning over competitive sport, but there are plenty of opportunities available to students hoping to compete.
-Sensei Sandra is a former “elite athlete”.
+At OKUKAN, we promote learning over competitive sport, but there are all the opportunities available to students hoping to compete.
+Sensei Sandra is a former elite athlete.

 ‘Sports karate’ is the label given to the type of karate that is practiced for participation at karate tournaments.
 It is often technically different from non-competitive karate.
 Techniques are aimed at demonstrating good form and a knowledge of the purpose of movements.
 Non-competitive karate is instead considered a form of self-defence and self-development, and not a demonstration.